 Finding time during the day to accomplish those tasks you normally take home isn’t abdicating your responsibilities as a teacher.
 It’s doing your job during the hours you’ve been given to do your job.
 Look at your whole day.
 Where are some other places you can carve out time so you can go home at a reasonable hour, keep burnout at bay, and extend your teaching career?

 If you’d like more productivity tips, check out Angela Watson’s 40 Hour Teacher Workweek Club.
 She’ll help you find even more ways to do less while being a more effective teacher.
-The sign-up period ends Tuesday, January 9, so don’t delay!
+The sign-up period ends Tuesday, January 10 and the price goes up on January 1, so don’t delay!